masterteam-ntua/master-team-website/_pages/thesis.md

  <h3 class="mt-5 mb-3 colored-main">
     Secretariat of the Master Program
   </h3>
+  {% assign persons = site.data.people | where: "showOnlyInAdministration", True | sort: "Name" %}
-  {% for person in site.data.people %}
+  {% for person in persons%}
     <p>
       <a href="" data-toggle="modal" data-target="{{person.modalId}}">{{person.Name}}</a>, Administrative Staff, School of Electrical and
       Computer Engineering, NTUA